rschwarz/us_alive/README.md

 =============================================================

-This layout extends the basic US English layout with a few additional letters for usage in international texts.
+This layout extends the basic US English layout with a few additional letters for usage in (european) international texts.

 US English was used as the base because of convenient access to punctuation and stuff for programming.
 Dead keys are avoided, to keep